 Which foods are highest in magnesium?

-According to Harvard Health Publishing, the food that comes in with the highest magnesium content is bulgur, a Middle Eastern cereal food made from the cracked groats of several different wheat species.
+According to Harvard Health Publishing, the food that comes in with the highest magnesium content is bulgur, a grain made from the cracked groats of several different wheat species.
 In its dry form, it contains about 230 mg in a single cup.

 Leafy greens are arguably the healthiest food on the planet.
 They're rich in vitamins and minerals, antioxidants, and detox- and hormone-supporting compounds.
-One cup of cooked spinach contains 157 mg of magnesium, which is more than 50 percent of your RDA if you're a woman.
-If you're looking to eat more greens but aren't sure where to start, check out these 15 Super-Simple Recipes To Help You Eat More Greens.
+One cup of cooked spinach contains 157 mg of magnesium, which is more than 50% of your RDA if you're a woman.

-Calling all millennials!
-I have great news: One medium avocado contains about 58 mg of magnesium, which gives you about 15 percent of your RDA.
+One medium avocado contains about 58 mg of magnesium, which gives you about 15% of your RDA.
 Smear that on some sourdough toast, sprinkle with some hemp and pumpkin seeds, and you have yourself a high-magnesium breakfast of champions.

 If you're eating a plant-based diet, chances are nuts are already a staple.
 They're high in protein and healthy fats and the perfect snack to bring on the go.
 They're also high in magnesium; 1 ounce of cashews contains 74 milligrams of magnesium, and while they're *technically* not a nut, 2 tablespoons of peanut butter contains 50 mg of magnesium.

-Ahh, legumes.
-The magical fruit!
-Foods like black beans and lentils are healthy not just for their magnesium content—which for the record come in around 120 and 71 mg per cup, respectively—they're packed with other nutrients as well.
-As Leah Silberman, R.D., wrote for mbg, "Beans boast a magnificent nutrient profile.
+Foods like black beans and lentils are healthy not just for their magnesium content—which for the record come in at around 120 and 71 mg per cup, respectively—they're packed with other nutrients as well.
+As Leah Silberman, R.D., told us, "Beans boast a magnificent nutrient profile.
 They are packed with micronutrients like folic acid, copper, potassium, iron, zinc, and various B vitamins, and contain phytochemicals like lignans and polyphenols."

-Last but not least—and luckily for us!—dark chocolate is also on the list of high-magnesium foods.
-This feels too good to be true: Does chocolate really have a large enough dose of magnesium that it could positively affect your health?
-One ounce of dark chocolate contains 64 mg of magnesium—about 15 percent of the RDA—so it won't get you your full daily dose, but it will get you part of the way there.
+Last but not least—dark chocolate is also on the list of high-magnesium foods.
+One ounce of dark chocolate contains 64 mg of magnesium—about 15% of the RDA—so it won't get you your full daily dose, but it will get you part of the way there.